By Erik Alsgaard

 Churches throughout the Baltimore-Washington Conference are responding to the flooding in Texas after Hurricane Harvey in significant and tangible ways.
 At Emmanuel UMC in Laurel on Sept.
 3, for example, members took time between morning worship services to put together flood buckets.

-Taking over a chunk of the Fellowship Hall, workers placed items in each bright orange bucket that had been carefully counted and laid out by youth of the church.
-In less than 10 minutes, they were done.
+Taking over a chunk of the Fellowship Hall, workers placed items in each bright orange bucket that had been carefully counted and laid out by

 The church’s lead pastor, the Rev. Stephanie Vader, said the church likes to respond fast to disasters.